flutter/assets-for-api-docs/README.md

 ## Generation

-See the [documentation for the generate.dart script in the `diagrams` directory](diagrams/README.md), which will will regenerate a number of existing assets using the flutter version you have installed.
-Feel free to add more modules there to generate new assets.
+See the [documentation for the generate.dart script in the `diagrams` directory](packages/diagrams/README.md), in conjunction with the [`generate.dart`](./bin/generate.dart) script.
+It will regenerate almost all of existing assets using the Flutter version you have installed.
+Feel free to add more modules in the `diagrams` package to generate new assets.

+### Prerequisites

+In order for the `generate.dart` script to work, it needs several supporting apps.

+To optimize PNG files, it needs `optipng`, which is available for macOS via Homebrew, and Linux via apt-get.

+To convert animations into mp4 files, it needs `ffmpeg`, available for macOS via Homebrew and Linux via apt-get.

+The Android `adb` command and the `flutter` command need to both be available and in a directory in the `PATH` environment variable.
+Be sure it is the same one that is running as a server (which is often started by your IDE, so use the same `adb` the IDE is running).

+The `generate.dart` script only works on macOS and Linux, because of the supporting apps it needs to run.

 ## Origin of third-party content

 * `/assets/videos/bee.mp4`: CC0 Creative Commons, from [https://pixabay.com/en/videos/honey-bee-insect-bee-flower-flying-211/](https://pixabay.com/en/videos/honey-bee-insect-bee-flower-flying-211/)
 * `/assets/videos/butterfly.mp4`: CC0 Creative Commons, from [https://pixabay.com/en/videos/butterfly-flower-insect-nature-209/](https://pixabay.com/en/videos/butterfly-flower-insect-nature-209/)
-* Also see the license information for [images used in the diagrams](diagrams/assets/README.md)
+* Also see the license information for [images used in the diagrams](packages/diagrams/assets/README.md)